MicrosoftDocs/architecture-center/docs/framework/hybrid/hybrid-overview.md

 Azure uniquely helps you meet these challenges, giving you the flexibility to innovate anywhere in your hybrid environment while operating seamlessly and securely.
 The Well-Architected Framework includes a hybrid description for each of the five pillars: cost optimization, operational excellence, performance efficiency, reliability, and security.
 These descriptions create clarity on the considerations needed for your workloads to operate effectively across hybrid environments.

-Adopting a hybrid model offers multiple solutions that allow you to confidently deliver hybrid workloads: run Azure data services anywhere, modernize applications anywhere, and manage your workloads anywhere.
+Adopting a hybrid model offers multiple solutions that enable you to confidently deliver hybrid workloads: run Azure data services anywhere, modernize applications anywhere, and manage your workloads anywhere.

 ## Extend Azure management to any infrastructure